panmar/median-stream/README.md

 # Running median problem

-**Problem**: *Given unordered stream of integers make an algorithm returning a median of already registered numbers.*
+**Problem**: *Given unordered stream of integers make an algorithm returning a median of already registered numbers.* (Do not use STL)

 ## Solution 1: sorted array